-Professor Paul Szynol specializes in media (especially film, tv, music, photography, and art) as well as technology (especially software and open source).
+Professor Paul Szynol specializes in media (especially film, TV, music, photography, and art) as well as technology (especially software and open source).
 For nearly two decades, he has concentrated his legal practice on intellectual property matters and has worked with filmmakers, artists, tech startups, and tech multinationals.
 He is particularly interested in fair use.

-Following law school, Professor Szynol was in-house counsel at Bloomberg and an associate at O’Melveny & Myers and Morrison & Foerster.
+Following law school, Szynol was in-house counsel at Bloomberg and an associate at O’Melveny & Myers and Morrison & Foerster.
 Before law school, he was a software developer, as well as a drummer in several loud local bands.